 Massage therapy relieves stress.
 It is thought to help the body’s stress response by lowering levels of hormones such as cortisol.

 In addition to the benefits listed above, massage can: promote general wellbeing and relaxation, whilst boosting the circulatory and immune systems to benefit blood pressure, circulation, muscle tone, digestion and skin tone.

 A Typical Deep Tissue Massage Session

-A typical Deep Tissue Massage at the Westoe Practice will take approximately 45- 90 minutes, depending on whether it is a full body or back massage.
+A typical Deep Tissue Massage at the Westoe Practice will take approximately 60- 90 minutes.

 Your massage will begin with a brief consultation and review of symptoms, medical history, and lifestyle.

 Massage therapists may use fingertips, knuckles, hands, elbows, and forearms during the deep tissue massage.
 You may be asked to breathe deeply as the massage therapist works on certain tense areas.

 It is important to drink plenty of water after the massage to flush metabolic waste from the tissues.